Women

 Chivalry

+Today we've taken one of the small bits of the code of chivalry that wasn't about fighting and just call it "chivalry".
+Given what women and girls are put through by our degrading culture, a bit of special treatment doesn't hurt, though I suspect most of it originated from men being like "Maybe if we give women special treatment, they won't notice that we don't let them vote."
+Of course, there's no reason not to help everyone you encounter and treat them with respect.
+I hold doors for anyone who's close enough to make it feasible.
+If they're too far away, I don't bother because I hate when someone makes me feel obligated to rush so they don't have to hold the door for too long.
+I'm not crazy about the whole "ladies first" thing I'm not crazy about unless the ladies in question are old or pregnant.
 Chivalry for its own sake is stupid when it creates more inconvenience for the recipient than it alleviates.
 On my first date we were in the back of the car and it stopped and my date got out.
 I thought "Hey, you're supposed to wait for me to get out and go around to the other side and open your door for you!"
 Then I realized that would be a waste of her time.
-Oh, and sometimes chivalry seems to create unforeseen issues.
-In the past, at ward luncheons we always let the ladies get food first and then they tended to all sit together while the guys went up, creating a bit of gender segregation.
-All I'm saying is it seems a little counter-intuitive to the overarching goal of marrying us off.
+And in the past, at YSA ward luncheons we always let the ladies get food first and then they tended to all sit together while the guys went up, creating a bit of gender segregation that seemed a little counterintuitive to the goal of marrying us off.
 It also seems unnecessary since I'm pretty sure no one is going to poison our food, which is why that tradition started in Western civilization in the first place.

-My advice is that if you want to ask someone out, or call them or whatever, just do it regardless of your sex.
+My unsolicited advice is that if you want to ask someone out, or call them or whatever, just do it regardless of your sex.
 If you're a woman and insist on sticking to tradition that's your choice, but then you have no right to complain when you don't go on as many dates as you want.
 Maybe guys don't really notice you, but if you ask one he'll probably say yes, and who knows what could happen from there?
 If he says no without a legitimate reason, or gets upset with you for "emasculating" him or something like that, then he isn't worth your time and I'm truly sorry that happened but do you think only men should have to experience rejection?
 By the way, I'm in no way qualified to give advice about such topics, but you'd probably guessed as much.
 One of my friends used to look up to me for advice on women, and my reaction was "Lord have mercy on you."

 See also a page on problems faced by women in today's world, a page about the new girls I encountered at school growing up, and a page about women in The Church of Jesus Christ of Latter-day Saints.

-My advice is that if you want to ask someone out, or call them or whatever, just do it regardless of your sex.
+My unsolicited advice is that if you want to ask someone out, or call them or whatever, just do it regardless of your sex.
 If you're a woman and insist on sticking to tradition that's your choice, but then you have no right to complain when you don't go on as many dates as you want.
 Maybe guys don't really notice you, but if you ask one he'll probably say yes, and who knows what could happen from there?
 If he says no without a legitimate reason, or gets upset with you for "emasculating" him or something like that, then he isn't worth your time and I'm truly sorry that happened but do you think only men should have to experience rejection?
 By the way, I'm in no way qualified to give advice about such topics, but you'd probably guessed as much.
 One of my friends used to look up to me for advice on women, and my reaction was "Lord have mercy on you."

 See also a page on problems faced by women in today's world, a page about the new girls I encountered at school growing up, and a page about women in The Church of Jesus Christ of Latter-day Saints.